Casper de Vries

 Casper Johannes De Vries (/af/; born 1 June 1964) is a South African actor, comedian, entertainer, painter, composer, director and producer.
-He has gained a significant following among South Africa's liberal Afrikaner and Afrikaans speaking population as well as Afrikaners living abroad.
-More recently due to his work on Comedy Central Africa he has also gained popularity among English speaking South Africans.
-Besides Afrikaans, he is fluent in Dutch and English.
+He has gained a significant following among liberal Afrikaners and Afrikaans-speaking audiences in South Africa, as well as among Afrikaners living abroad.
+More recently through his work on Comedy Central Africa he has also gained popularity among English-speaking South Africans.
+In addition to Afrikaans, he is fluent in Dutch and English.

 Early life

-He was born and raised in Pretoria where his father owned a toy shop.
-He attended Hoërskool Silverton where he was known as Cassie, and went on to study drama at the University of Stellenbosch.
-His shows were very popular amongst Afrikaans-speaking white South Africans and he even held shows in the London Palladium in London(2003 - 2006) where a lot of Afrikaners resided.
-From 2005-2008 he performed in Canada and the Netherlands.
-Later, from 2010 - 2015 he started to perform in English to appeal to a larger fan base both locally and internationally.
+He was born and raised in Pretoria, where his father owned a toy shop.
+He attended Hoërskool Silverton where he was known as Cassie, and later studied drama at the University of Stellenbosch.
+His shows became popular among Afrikaans-speaking white South Africans and he performed at venues such as the London Palladium between 2003 and 2006.
+From 2005 to 2008, he performed in Canada and the Netherlands.
+Between 2010 and 2015, he began performing in English to a broader audience both locally and internationally.